2018 Guide to Why you NEED Search Engine Optimization

 Part 1 of 3

 Ok, so you’ve heard about SEO, who hasn’t.
 And you know you SHOULD be doing some kind of search engine optimization on your blog or website, but you just haven’t got around to it.
 Google says that if you provide good quality content to your audience they’ll find you on their own right?
+You can figure out what people like, and you can provide the basics on your own... building a site or blog is fairly easy to do for just about anyone nowadays too, so you should have a fair chance at making your own stand out, right?
 So is SEO really that important?

-And guess what your competitors are doing?
-S-to the-E-to the-O. Every day you don’t focus on optimizing your site, content, link profile and visibility in the search engines is another day you fall that far behind your competition.
+It is also not too difficult to guess what your competitors are doing to make themselves appear first on that list of results.
+S-to the-E-to the-O. How can you tell?
+Maybe you've noticed their site, or pages linked to their site, showing up just about everywhere else you turn within your niche as well.
+While your site feels invisible, competitors' sites seem to be burning themselves into the back of Google's vision.
+Every day you don’t focus on optimizing your site, content, link profile and visibility in the search engines is another day you fall that far behind your competition.
 Competition that is aware of, and capitalizing on, the value of organic searches (which by the way often convert at a much higher rate than say PPC traffic).

 Organic traffic accounts (on average) for up to 80% of a website’s total traffic.
 And over 70% of ALL clicks on Google searches are to ORGANIC listings!